wighawag/hardhat-deploy/README.md

 ### buidler test

-This plugin add the _test_ task an flag argument `--deploy` that run the deployments before the test and snapshot it.
+This plugin add to the _test_ task a flag argument `--deploy-fixture` that run the global deployments fixture before the tests and snapshot it.

 ### buidler etherscan-verify